neilsam19/boosting_final_project/README.md

 To address this, we implement three modifications:

-- **Weight Clipping** — limits extreme weight growth
+- **Weight Clipping**: limits extreme weight growth
-- **Persistent Error Dampening** — reduces influence of repeatedly misclassified points
+- **Persistent Error Dampening**: reduces influence of repeatedly misclassified points
-- **Soft Boosting** — reduces the aggressiveness of weight updates
+- **Soft Boosting**: reduces the aggressiveness of weight updates

 We compare these methods across varying noise levels and datasets, and provide an interactive visualization using Streamlit.